CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 *

-+ Can the device as well as the synchronization software be configured in such a way that the specified safety goals can be achieved?
++ Can the device and the synchronization software be configured in such a way that the specified safety goals can be achieved?
-+ Can important configuration parameters be protected against changes by users?+ Does the product work with common hardware and software (operating systems, drivers)?
++ Can important configuration parameters be protected against changes by users?
++ Does the product work with common hardware and software (operating systems, drivers)?